fibo/fibo.github.io/_posts/2014-08-27-moving-from-blogger-to-github-pages.md

     Migrate your blog from Blogger to GitHub Pages to gain full control on your content.
 ---

-Here it is, another meta post like the one I wrote about [How to use Markdown to edit Blogger posts](http://g14n.info/2013/12/how-to-use-markdown-to-edit-blogger).
-Yes, this post traits about its creation, infact I am moving from Blogger to Github Pages.
+This is a **meta post**.
+Yes, this post traits about its own creation, infact I am moving from Blogger to Github Pages.

 I started looking these examples: